Box Hill Highlights

 Sporting and leisure are also well catered for with facilities such as Box Hill Aqualink and Box Hill Golf Club servicing the surrounding area.
 Box Hill City Oval is home to the Box Hill Hawks who play in the Victorian Football League and also to the Box Hill Cricket Club.
 RHL Sparks Reserve, Surrey Park and Hagenauer Reserve also host a variety of sports and the Bushy Creek trail provides a place for locals to ride their bikes or walk, connecting at Elgar Road with Elgar Park and the Koonung Creek Trail.

-Box Hill is certainly a suburb with a colorful culture and a landscape that caters well to families, young couples and singles through its diverse housing options and amenities.
+Box Hill is certainly a suburb with a colourful culture and a landscape that caters well to families, young couples and singles through its diverse housing options and amenities.